jiuchenzhang/jiuchenzhang-stats/_pages/about.md

   - /about.html
 ---

-I am a fifth-year Ph.D. student in the Department of Statistics at UC Irvine.
-I am currently working with Professor [Annie Qu](https://faculty.sites.uci.edu/qulab/).
-Prior to join UC Irvine, I got my Master’s degree in [Department of Statistics](https://stat.illinois.edu/) from [University of Illinois Urbana Champaign](https://illinois.edu/) in 2018.
-Before that, I obtained my Bachelor’s degree from [School of Mathematical Sciences](http://www.math.zju.edu.cn/mathen/) at [Zhejiang University](https://www.zju.edu.cn/english/) in 2016.
+I am a postdoctoral researcher in the Department of Biostatistics at [University of Michigan](https://sph.umich.edu/), working under the mentorship of Professor [Peter Song](https://sph.umich.edu/faculty-profiles/song-peter.html).
+I completed my Ph.D. in 2024 at the [University of California, Irvine](https://www.uci.edu/), in the [Department of Statistics](https://www.stat.uci.edu/), where I was advised by Professor [Annie Qu](https://faculty.sites.uci.edu/qulab/).
+Prior to that, I earned my Master’s degree in Statistics from the [University of Illinois Urbana-Champaign](https://illinois.edu/) in 2018 and my Bachelor’s degree from the [School of Mathematical Sciences](http://www.math.zju.edu.cn/mathen/) at [Zhejiang University](https://www.zju.edu.cn/english/) in 2016.

-My current research interests are tensor factorization and latent factor modeling, and their application in recommender system and mobile health data.
+My research focuses on the development of machine learning models and continuous time reinforcement learning, with particular interest in their application to mobile health data, especially data from wearable devices.

 [Here is my CV.](http://jiuchenzhang.github.io/files/PhD_CV.pdf)